jacobjma/PyQSTEM/README.md

 #### Install Homebrew

-Install Homebrew following the instructions on the (Homebrew website)[https://brew.sh/].
+Install Homebrew following the instructions on the [Homebrew website](https://brew.sh/).

 #### Install Python with homebrew.